bprovanbessell/SATfeatPy/documentation/features.md

 ### Features from New CNF Features and Formula Classification (Alfonso)
 - Three new features
-- Link to source code does not work -> Email creators?
 Features
 - Bunch of new graphs with weights
 - Binary Implication graph